-The term “vertical merger” refers to the process of combining of two or more entities that operate in the same industry but offer different supply chain functions in that industry.
-Typically, a it takes place in order to gain more control on the supply chain, while leveraging synergy to ramp up business.
-By and large, as a result of vertical merger costs of operation decrease while operational efficiency and productivity increases.
+The term “vertical merger” refers to the process of combining two or more entities that operate in the same industry but offer different supply chain functions in that industry.
+Typically, it takes place in order to gain more control of the supply chain, while leveraging synergy to ramp up business.
+By and large, as a result of vertical mergers costs of operation decrease while operational efficiency and productivity increase.
 It is also popularly known as vertical integration.

-Companies intend to undergo vertical merger in order to gain better control of the different stages in the supply chain, which can include either the supplier that provides raw materials or the consumer that purchase its intermediate product.
-The acquisition of supplier is known as backward integration, while the acquisition of buyer / purchaser is known as forward integration.
+Companies intend to undergo vertical mergers in order to gain better control of the different stages in the supply chain, which can include either the supplier that provides raw materials or the consumer that purchases its intermediate product.
+The acquisition of suppliers is known as backward integration, while the acquisition of a buyer/purchaser is known as forward integration.

 Examples of Vertical Merger

 Some of the major examples have been discussed below:

 - In the year 1996, Time Warner Inc. merged with Turner Corporation in a $7.5 billion deal.
 It is an example given that Time Warner Inc. is a large cable company, while Turner Corporation is a major media company that owns CNN, TNT etc.

 - Google’s acquisition of Android in the year 2005 is also an example as the acquirer was able to venture into the mobile operating industry with this transaction.
 The value of the acquisition was $50 million.

 - Live Nation, owner and operator of entertainment venues, acquired Ticketmaster, a retail ticket seller, in the year 2010.
 This also an example as the acquirer can leverage the retail ticket seller’s market.

 - In the year 2016, Dell Inc. acquired EMC in a $67 billion cash-and-stock deal.
 Dell was a manufacturer of personal computers, enterprise server and mobiles, while EMC was a data storage company.
 This transaction was part of backward integration for Dell.